 Children and Schooling

-Getting children to school, improving education outcomes and supporting families to give their children the best start in life will achieve real results for Aboriginal and Torres Strait Islander people.
+Ensuring children are ready and able to participate in school every day is essential.
+By getting children to school, improving education outcomes and supporting families through their child’s education – from early years learning through to tertiary education – will achieve real results for Aboriginal and Torres Strait Islander people.

 To make this happen, government and communities need to work together to: